NovoNordisk-OpenSource/public__openstudybuilder__proj-description/docs/guide_bc_dashboard.md

 ![Screenshot of node propoerties](./img/guide_bc_dash_04.png)

-If you are not familiar with Cypher, you might find ChatGPT or similar tools helpful.
+If you're new to Cypher, don't worry!
+There are several tools available that can assist you in navigating this language.
+Tools like ChatGPT and Copilot are designed to provide guidance and suggestions, making it easier for you to construct and understand Cypher queries.

-To get a better understanding of the database structure, you might want to check out the model as documented in GitLab [`/neo4j-mdr-db/model`](https://gitlab.com/Novo-Nordisk/nn-public/openstudybuilder/OpenStudyBuilder-Solution/-/tree/main/neo4j-mdr-db/model?ref_type=heads){target=_blank}.
+To gain a deeper understanding of the database structure, we recommend exploring the model documentation available in GitLab.
+You can find this under [`/neo4j-mdr-db/model`](https://gitlab.com/Novo-Nordisk/nn-public/openstudybuilder/OpenStudyBuilder-Solution/-/tree/main/neo4j-mdr-db/model?ref_type=heads){target=_blank}.
+This resource provides a detailed overview of the database model, helping you to understand how the data is organized and interconnected.